sjkp/Microsoft-teams-docs/teams/connectors.md

 1. From within a Microsoft Teams channel, select **...(more options)** next to the channel name and then select **Connectors**.
 2. Scroll through the list of connectors to **Incoming Webhook**, and click **Add**.
-3. Enter a new for the webhook, upload an image to associate with data from the webhook, and select **Create**.
+3. Enter a name for the webhook, upload an image to associate with data from the webhook, and select **Create**.
 4. Copy the webhook to the clipboard and save it.
 You'll need the webhook URL for sending information to Microsoft Teams.
 5. Click **Done**.

 ### Post a simple message to the webhook